jayavardhan-10/Pocket_Pal/README.md

-# Daily Expense Tracking System (DETS)
+# Pocket Pal

-This is a simple web-based Daily Expense Tracking System (DETS) built using PHP and MySQL.
+This is a simple web-based Daily Expense Tracking System built using PHP and MySQL.
 It allows users to track and manage their daily expenses efficiently.

 ## Installation and Setup